Ancient Greek Thought and Civilization, Part I: The Archaic Era (c. 776-510 BCE) | 2025

 About this course

-This course will be a prerequisite for Ancient Greek Thought and Civilization Part II.
-The Greek Enlightenment and the Golden Age of Athens (510-399 BCE).
+This course is strongly recommended for those intending to take Ancient Greek Thought and Civilization Part II.
+The Greek Enlightenment and the Golden Age of Athens (510-399 BCE

 Course Prerequisites